microsoft/MixedReality-UXTools-Unreal/Docs/HandMenu.md

 1. The `UxtUIElementComponent` and the `UxtPalmUpConstraintComponent` handle the majority of the work for a simple hand menu.
     * Create a new blueprint actor, in this example we will call it `BP_ExampleHandMenu`.
     * Add a `UxtUIElementComponent` and set it as the root component for the actor.
-    * Add a `UxtPalmUpConstraintComponent` and set _Require Flat Hand_ to true to prevent false activations.
+    * Add a `UxtPalmUpConstraintComponent` and set _Require Flat Hand_ and _Require Gaze_ to true to prevent false activations.

     ![CreateActor](Images/HandMenu/Example_CreateActor.png)